 How Do I File a Bad Faith Claim Against an Insurance Company?

 If an insurance company denies your claim, you are left with a difficult decision: Do I give up, or keep pushing?
 Pursuing a denied claim can feel like an uphill battle, and many decide that the battle is not worth it.
 That is what insurance companies that act in bad faith want you to think.
 But you may have legal recourse against them that could get you the money you deserve for your claim and more.

 When insurance companies act in bad faith, they open themselves up to liability.
-With the help of an attorney, claimants who are dealt with unfairly or unreasonably may file a lawsuit against the insurance company.
+With the help of an Albany car accident lawyer, claimants who are dealt with unfairly or unreasonably may file a lawsuit against the insurance company.
 You have six years from the unfair treatment to file your lawsuit if you hope to recover damages for a bad faith claim.

 Your first step in pursuing a bad faith claim against an insurance company is contacting the experienced NYC personal injury lawyers at The Carrion Law Firm.
 We have built our reputation on ensuring that our clients are not taken advantage of by insurance companies, no matter how large they are or how much money is at stake.
 For a free consultation on your options, call us at (718) 841-0083.